Immunotherapy Discovery Platform

-Our proprietary Cloudbreak immunotherapy discovery platform has the potential to do for infectious disease what immunotherapy has done for cancer.
-Cloudbreak is a fundamentally new approach for the treatment of infectious disease which redirects the immune system to destroy fungal, bacterial and viral pathogens.
+The Cloudbreak immunotherapy discovery platform has the potential to do for infectious disease what immunotherapy has done for cancer — Cloudbreak is a fundamentally new approach for the treatment of infectious disease that, in a single molecule, pairs potent antimicrobials with agents that redirect the immune system to destroy fungal, bacterial and viral pathogens.

 The modular composition of Cloudbreak compounds allows for rapid exploration of combinations of targeting moiety (TM), effector moiety (EM), and linker domains, potentially enabling efficient discovery of anti-infective components with the desired potency, specificity and physical properties.